mlrun/demos/network-operations/README.md

 - Use the MLRun Serving Graphs to build real-time ML applications and serve models.
 - Use the MLRun Model monitoring and drift analysis.

+> **Notes:**
-> **Note:** The demo applications are tested on the [Iguazio Data Science Platform](https://www.iguazio.com) ("the platform"), and use the platform's data store ("v3io").
-This demo works with the online feature store, which is currently not part of the Open Source default deployment.
+   - The demo applications are tested on the [Iguazio Data Science Platform](https://www.iguazio.com) ("the platform"), and use the platform's data store ("v3io").
+   - This demo works with the online feature store, which is currently not part of the Open Source default deployment.

 > Contact [Iguazio support](mailto:support@iguazio.com) to request a free trial of the platform.

 <a id="demo-run"></a>